Schwad/Schwad.github.io/_posts/2018-09-06-how-i-got-my-first-pull-request-merged-on-rails-core.markdown

 Your applications have dependencies.
 There's no way around it.

 Those who have taken larger applications through major Rails upgrades know all-too-well the pain of gem version conflicts holding the upgrade back.
-The next time this happens with you, instead of forking and bumping the gem or filing an issue with the maintainers, file a PR updating the `gemspec` to support your latest Ruby or Rails version. (`Note: do your due diligence to ensure that the gem still functions with the new bump through tests and manual usage.
-I have found that 4 out of 5 times the upgrade has no problem`)
+The next time this happens with you, instead of forking and bumping the gem or filing an issue with the maintainers, file a PR updating the `gemspec` to support your latest Ruby or Rails version. (`Note: do your due diligence to ensure that the gem still functions with the new bump.`)

-This habit actually will help you get involved in larger projects that benefit the community.
+This habit actually will help you get involved in larger projects: a win for you and the community!

 Recently, this approach led myself and a group of developers to actually move forward with [a new `trix` gem after the current one lapsed in maintenance](https://schwad.github.io/ruby/rails/community/2018/08/21/new-community-maintained-trix-gem.html).